justintaddei/illusory/README.md

 - `natural`: `Element` — The original element.
 - `clone`: `Element` — The clone of the "natural" element.
 - `rect`: `DOMRect` — The bounding box of the "natural" element.
+- `isAttached`: `boolean` — Whether or not the clone is appended to the DOM.

 #### Methods